propensive/kaleidoscope/readme.md

 ## Building

-Kaleidoscope can be built on Linux or Mac OS with Vex, by running the `irk` script in the root directory:
+Kaleidoscope can be built on Linux or Mac OS with Irk, by running the `irk` script in the root directory:
 ```sh
 ./irk
 ```